 - Would you rent to this tenant again?– This is the big one when it comes to tenant reference checks.
 If a previous landlord hesitates to recommend a tenant to you, you may want to rethink their application.

 Other important questions to consider asking include –

 - Did the tenant have roommates that contributed to the monthly rent?

-- Are they or have they ever been evicted from the property?
+- Were they evicted from the property?

 - Did they have any pets?